 - USB Type A connector: The larger type A USB connector is used to enable the power bank to charge other devices.
 This means that standard charging cables supplied with most phones and other devices can be used.
 Normal USB chargers have a Type A connector from which the charge is supplied.

 As an example, a 1500mAh rated power bank should take very roughly about the same time as a typical smartphone to charge.
 For larger power banks, this time can be considerably increased - it may take two three, four . . . times as long.

 Power banks have electronic battery management and this includes a safety cut-off to prevent overcharging and overheating.
 However, whenever possible, it is best to remove the power bank from charger when it is full - at least avoid leaving it connected long-term after its full.

 However when using the power bank to charge electronic devices, the leads need to be connected, and it is normally necessary to use a button on the power bank to enable the charging.
 This is required because a sort circuit on the output of the power bank could generate a lot of heat and possibly cause the power bank to catch fire or explode.

 Often the power bank will have a simple LED indicator showing the level of charge it has when charging is enabled, or when it is being charged.
 These indicators often turn off after a short while to preserve the power bank charge.

-Power bank care: usage tips & guidelines
+Power bank care: usage hints, tips & guidelines

 In order to get the best from any power bank there are a few guidelines that will help ensure the performance is gained from the power bank for as long as possible.

 One of the key things to remember is that they should not be left in automobiles.
 In the summer sun the inside of cars can rise to in excess of 50°C, and in winter the cars have no heating when they are not in use, so the temperatures can fall really low in some places.
 Either scenario is not good for lithium rechargeables.

-- Charge before first use: Manufacturers always recommend giving a new power bank a full charge before use.
+Charge before first use: Manufacturers always recommend giving a new power bank a full charge before use.
 The internal circuits will cut out the excess charge, but it is always wise to get it into a known state before starting to use it.

-- Keep the battery charged: This may sound obvious, but the power bank is no use if it is not charged up.
+Keep the battery charged: This may sound obvious, but the power bank is no use if it is not charged up.
 It helps to get used to charging it up as soon as possible after it has been used.
 In this way it will always be ready for use.

-- Charge the power bank when not used for period: Lithium ion and lithium polymer rechargeable batteries do not like being left in a discharged state for long periods.
+Charge the power bank when not used for period: Lithium ion and lithium polymer rechargeable batteries do not like being left in a fully discharged state for long periods.
 As batteries will always lose a little charge with time, it is best to periodically recharge the power banks when they have not been used for some while.
 This means they are ready for use and the battery is kept in tip op condition.

 Some devices may have different voltages, although if they have a USB connection this would not be the case.
 Also large devices may draw too much current from a small power bank and the like.

-- Keep away from moisture: Power banks are electronic devices, and therefore they do not like water, or even moisture.
+Keep away from moisture: Power banks are electronic devices, and therefore they do not like water, or even moisture.
 One key piece of advice when using power banks is to keep them dry at all times.
-With the amount of power within the power bank, moisture can cause significant damage
+With the amount of power within the power bank, moisture can cause significant damage.

 Although power banks normally have a button which needs to be pressed to enable the supply on the output, it is always best to be careful and make sure they are never placed in a position where metal objects could short the output.
 Putting them in a pocket alongside keys is a definite “No No.”

-- Don’t drop it: Power banks incorporate circuit boards as well as the battery.
+Don’t drop it: Power banks incorporate circuit boards as well as the battery.
 Like any other item of electronic equipment they need to be handled with some care.
 Dropping them can damage the case, the circuit board, or even the lithium rechargeable battery element itself.
 Take care when handling them.

 Power bank rechargeable batteries are very easy to use.
 With a few sensible precautions they are really accommodating and provide additional charge when you are on the go and don’t have access to mains power.